United States

 The way forward

-For the Dutch Life Sciences & Health sector the United States of America is a high priority country.
-In the course of 2022 a Roadmap Multiannual Integral Program has been finalised, coordinated by Netherlands Enterprise Agency, the Dutch economic network in the USA and Health~Holland, in close cooperation with the public and private sector, and the Ministries of Health, Welfare and Sport, Foreign Affairs and Economic Affairs and Climate Policy.
+The LSH Roadmap 2021-2025 has been renewed into the LSH Roadmap 2024-2027.
+This has been coordinated by Netherlands Enterprise Agency, the Dutch economic network in the USA and Health~Holland, in close cooperation with the public and private sector, and the Ministries of Health, Welfare and Sport, Foreign Affairs and Economic Affairs and Climate Policy.
+The LSH Roadmap 2024-2027 goals are:

 This Roadmap builds on a number of ongoing initiatives in the USA and provides for an integrated approach for the coming years.
 It aims to strengthen the Dutch Life Sciences & Health (LSH) sector through coordinated cooperation between industry, knowledge institutions, economic network the USA and Dutch government, with less fragmentation and more focus.
 This roadmap integrates programming and activities on trade, foreign investments into the Netherlands and collaboration in R&D and innovation.
 The international partnership and program of cooperation between Massachussets and the Netherlands is an excellent example.